anchitarajagopal/Mall-Customer-Segmentation/README.md

 You will need to have numpy, pandas, seaborn, and matplotlib.

 The data set is from Kaggle and can be downloaded from this repo.

+Based on these data, the following hypotheses could be tested:
+Marketing cheaper items to women to see if they purchase more frequently or more volume.
+Marketing more to younger women because their spending score tends to be higher.
+Thinking up new ways to target advertising, pricing, branding, etc. to the older women (older than early 40s) who have lower spending scores.

+KPIs
+In the spirit of business use cases, I'll define the following KPIs as an example to show how you would know if your efforts are paying off or not.
+The change in frequency and volume of purchases by women after the introduction of more marketing campaigns targeting them.
+The change in spending score after introducing marketing campaigns targeting younger women.
+The change in spending score after introducing marketing campaigns targeting older women.